zengm-games/zengm/README.md

 from within this folder.

-Basketball GM uses the RequireJS optimizer for JS minification and clean-css for CSS minification.
+Basketball GM uses the Browserify for JS minification and clean-css for CSS minification.
 To minify everything, run

     npm run build

-But as mentioned above, if you enable Debug Mode, you don't need to do this during development.
+However during development, you probably would rather do

+    npm run watch-js

+which will constantly look for changes in your JS files and recompile.
+Then for CSS files, if you go to Tools > Debug Mode (inside the game), it will use the raw uncompiled CSS files.

 ESLint is used to enforce some coding standards.
 It's mostly pretty standard Crockfordian stuff.
 To run ESLint on the entire codebase, run